paperplane110/MERN/README.md

 1. We would use `this.props.children` when passing data to the content of some style wrapping component.
 Then it allows us to use the `React.component` like a tag wrapper.

+#### Exercise: Dynamic Composition

+1. Maybe create time stamp?
+Time stamp is probably identical.
+2. Because we want to create several different `issueRows` by using `map()`, otherwise we would hardcode each `IssueRow` content
+3. It works well.

+# Chapter4: React State